A MedList clinic: perspectives of a pharmacist and a student pharmacist

 “Every time I go to the doctor, there’s another pill they add.
 From the time I get up to the time I go to bed, I take pills.
 The bin is just overflowing with pill bottles.”

-—A patient served at MedList clinic.
+— Helen, a patient served at the MedList clinic who asked that her real name not be used.
 Faculty and student pharmacists suggested ways she could reduce her pill burden by 30 percent while improving pain management.

 Volunteering for the MedList Clinic feels a bit different.
 Patients here have proactively made appointments to have their medications reviewed, know the names of all their pills and when to take them, and are eager to learn even more about how to manage their health.